Achieving Your Optimal Health

 You can use the following information to improve and strengthen these pillars.

-Tooth decay and periodontal disease (gum disease) are two of the many chronic diseases that can plaque the human body.
+This tree represents of the many chronic diseases that can plaque the human body.
 Whatever is used to prevent disease can also be used to treat it.
 Brushing and flossing treat disease at the local level, but unlike most drugs, there are few if any side effects.
 Finding and eliminating the root causes provides both prevention and treatment.
 Since individual humans have differences in personality and body type, the root causes can be manifested differently from person to person.
 Healing is aided first of all by getting to know the person seeking improved health, then follow these ABC’s of healing.

 A. Activate the mind by having a positive emotional and mental attitude and the body by taking medicinal substances that increase or stimulate the body’s healing ability.